Construction Workers and Mesothelioma

 Get Experienced Guidance In Your Mesothelioma Claim

 At Menges Law Firm, our father and son team has helped hundreds of injured workers get the compensation they deserved after a mesothelioma diagnosis.
-This money is often needed to pay for medical tests, procedures and treatments, as well as provide for any lost income if you can no longer work because of your illness.
+This money is often needed to pay for medical tests, procedures, and treatments and to provide for any lost income.

 Compensation may also be available for your pain and suffering or to families who have lost a loved one due to mesothelioma or related cancer.
 There are time limits to filing, so don’t delay.
-Call 618-767-5528 and speak to an experienced Illinois attorney about your situation.
-You can also reach the firm via inquiry email.
 We help people in Illinois and the surrounding states.